 Polina Sedukh, Principal

-She is a graduate of Special Music School of the St. Petersburg Conservatory, and the Rimsky-Korsakov State Conservatory, where she studied under the guidance of Lev Ivaschenko and Vladimir Ovtcharek.
-She also holds Artist Diploma from Longy School of Music in Cambridge, MA, where she studied with Laura Bossert and Malcolm Lowe.
+She is a graduate of the Special Music School of the St. Petersburg Conservatory, and the Rimsky-Korsakov State Conservatory, where she studied under the guidance of Lev Ivaschenko and Vladimir Ovtcharek.
+She also holds an Artist Diploma from the Longy School of Music at Bard College in Cambridge, MA, where she studied with Laura Bossert and Malcolm Lowe.

-Ms. Sedukh with cellist, Terry King, presented the world premiere of Vladimir Uspensky’s Double Concerto at the International St. Petersburg Spring Music Festival in 2001.
+With cellist Terry King, Polina presented the world premiere of Vladimir Uspensky’s Double Concerto at the International St. Petersburg Spring Music Festival in 2001.

-In 2014 her engagements included collaboration with pianist Kirill Gerstein and members of San Francisco Symphony in a performance of Shostakovich Piano Quintet in Davies Symphony Hall.
-In 2015 Ms. Sedukh was featured in San Francisco Symphony subscription series concert as the second violin in Beethoven Quartet op.
-74. She has also appeared as a soloist with Russian Chamber Orchestra and San Francisco Academy Orchestra.
+In 2014 her engagements included collaboration with pianist Kirill Gerstein and members of the San Francisco Symphony in a performance of the Shostakovich Piano Quintet in Davies Symphony Hall.

 Amy Glidden, Assistant Principal